221SHARES

 • Write "gift" or "no value" (customs may reject it).

 Need help checking if a specific OTC med is allowed?
-Let me know the product name!
+Let us know the product name!

 << Back to Article